Richard II (play): The rise of a Machiavellian king

+As a comedy

+Some scholars have interpreted the play as a kind of comedy.
+John Halverson writes:Seen without tragic spectacles, the play looks more comic than tragic, at least in the broad sense that theater of the absurd is essentially comic.
+Richard II is more than anything else a study of absurdity: rhetorical, historical and political.
+Its famous poetry mocks itself by serving shallow thoughts; ceremony is trivialized; treason is presented farcically; majesty is reduced to rhetoric and posturing.According to Halverson, there is no moment in the play where Richard achieves "self-knowledge" through suffering, which some commentators view as central to "real" tragedy.
+Richard is seen suffering, but he never acknowledges any of his errors and never really identifies himself as anything but the King.
+Halverson argues that the play itself is not trying to be a tragedy, but rather the character of Richard pretends to the role of tragic hero, "a role that no one else in the play takes seriously".
+Richard's unconsciously mocks himself, and Shakespeare "ridicules 'divine right' and deflates 'majesty'" in the play.

+Harry Berger also sees comedic elements in the play, but argues that the character of Richard is self-conscious, conspicuously making errors and then blaming it on others as "acts of parody".
+Rather than being a believer in the divine right of kings, Richard "shows contempt for an ideology of sacralized kingship powerless to restrain his abuses".
+He intentionally contributes to his own downfall, which Berger interprets as the expression of a desire for a deserved punishment.

 Performance history

 On 9 December 1595, Sir Robert Cecil enjoyed "K. Richard" at Sir Edward Hoby's house in Canon Row, and it might have been Shakespeare's Richard II, although some suspected that it was a different play, a painting, or a historical document.

 Another commissioned performance of a different type occurred at the Globe Theatre on 7 February 1601.
 This was the performance paid for by supporters of the Earl of Essex's planned revolt (see § Historical context above).

 It is said that on 30 September 1607, the crew of Capt.
 William Keeling performed Richard II aboard the British East India Company ship The Red Dragon, off Sierra Leone, but the authenticity of this record is doubted.

 The play was performed at the Globe on 12 June 1631.

 The play retained its political charge in the Restoration: a 1680 adaptation at Drury Lane by Nahum Tate was suppressed for its perceived political implications.
 Tate attempted to mask his version, called The Sicilian Usurper, with a foreign setting; he attempted to blunt his criticism of the Stuart court by highlighting Richard's noble qualities and downplaying his weaknesses.
 Neither expedient prevented the play from being "silenc'd on the third day", as Tate wrote in his preface.
 Lewis Theobald staged a successful and less troubled adaptation in 1719 at Lincoln's Inn Fields; Shakespeare's original version was revived at Covent Garden in 1738.